dgmstuart/swing-out-london/app/views/info/about/_goals.md

 ### 2. Independent

 We are not affiliated with any dance school or organisation, and we don't take money for listings.
-Hosting costs are covered by donations and occasional banner advertising.
+Hosting costs are covered by donations.

 ### 3. Accurate and Up-to-Date